Jovian (emperor): Reign

 On the very morning of his accession, Jovian resumed the retreat begun by Julian.
-Though harassed by the Sasanids, the army succeeded in reaching the city of Dura on the banks of the Tigris.
+Though harassed by the Sasanians, the army succeeded in reaching the city of Dura on the banks of the Tigris.
 Unable to bridge the river and reach Roman lands on the western bank, Jovian was forced to sue for a peace treaty on humiliating terms.
-In exchange for an unhindered retreat to his own territory, he agreed to a thirty-year truce, a withdrawal from the five Roman provinces, Arzamena, Moxoeona, Azbdicena, Rehimena and Corduena, and to allow the Sasanids to occupy the fortresses of Nisibis, Castra Maurorum and Singara.
-The Romans also surrendered their interests in the Kingdom of Armenia to the Sasanids.
-The king of Armenia, Arsaces II (Arshak II), was to receive no help from Rome.
+In exchange for an unhindered retreat to his own territory, he agreed to a thirty-year truce, a withdrawal from the five Roman provinces, Arzamena, Moxoeona, Azbdicena, Rehimena and Corduena, and to allow the Sasanians to occupy the fortresses of Nisibis, Castra Maurorum and Singara.
+The Romans also surrendered their interests in the Kingdom of Armenia to the Sasanians.
+The king of Armenia, Arsaces II, was to receive no help from Rome.
 The treaty was widely seen as a disgrace.

 After crossing the Tigris, Jovian sent an embassy to the West to announce his elevation.
-With the treaty signed, Jovian and his army marched to Nisibis.
-The populace of Nisibis, devastated by the news their city was to be given to the Sasanids, were given three days to leave.
+With the treaty signed, Jovian and his army marched to Nisibis, whose populace were given three days to leave before the city was handed over to the Sasanians.

 In September 363 Jovian arrived at Edessa where he issued two edicts.
 The first, a limitation on the distance a soldier could be sent for straw, was to indicate an end to the war with Sasanid Persia.
 The second was the restoration of estates of the res privata to the Imperial finances following Julian's incorporating them to pagan temples.